Klopp hopeful over Milner and Matip injuries

+Jurgen Klopp is hopeful the injuries suffered by James Milner and Joel Matip in Liverpool's stalemate with Everton are not serious.

-In their first game back from the coronavirus-enforced break, Liverpool were held to a 0-0 draw in the Merseyside derby at Goodison Park on Monday (AEST).
+In their first game back from the coronavirus-enforced break, Liverpool were held to a 0-0 draw in the Merseyside derby at Goodison Park on Sunday.

 They are 23 points clear of Manchester City, who have a game in hand, atop the table, as they close in on a first league title since 1990.